Hsiii/Hsiii.github.io/README.md

 > This repository is currently under development.
 Features may be incomplete or unstable.

 # Hsiii.gitgub.io
-This repository contains my personal website <https://hsiii.github.io>, I plan to build my portfolio page here.
+This repository contains my personal website <https://hsiii.github.io>, I plan to build my portfolio page here - now it's just getting started.
-Now it's still a barren land.

 ## Other Pages
 There're also other pages in my other repos under <https://hsiii.github.io>:

 ### Homepage
 <https://hsiii.github.io/homepage> is my browser default page.
-Since I'm the only visitor, I believe the accessibility sucks.

 ### Playground
-<https://hsiii.github.io/playground> is where I experiment with (likely copied) CSS ideas, things are unpredictable here, watch out!
+<https://hsiii.github.io/playground> is where I experiment with (likely copied) CSS ideas.

 ## Run from Source
 ### Prerequisites